Section 4: Student Conduct Procedures

 - Hearing before a Student Conduct Board or Committee on Student Conduct

 When the Referred Party contests the referral and/or is facing removal from residence, suspension or dismissal from the University, or at the discretion of the Student Conduct Administrator, a hearing will be scheduled.
 The Student Conduct Administrator may later serve as the Referring Party at a Student Conduct Hearing.
-The Office of Conflict Resolution & Civic Responsibility will make every effort to schedule hearings around students’ academic schedules only.
+Community Standards will make every effort to schedule hearings around students’ academic schedules only.

 Hearings are conducted as follows:

 - Both the Referred Party and Referring Party: